The Medicines and Healthcare products Regulatory Agency (MHRA) has published Drug Safety Update for February 2020 (PDF).

 Readers are also encouraged to support ADR awareness week between 17–23 February 2020 by sharing material on social media and discussing with colleagues and patients the importance of reporting suspected side effects.

-The summary of letters to healthcare professionals includes this month includes links to letters warning of the risks of congenital malformation with modafinil and potentially fatal dosing errors with methotrexate as well as letters regarding some of the items above.
+The summary of letters to healthcare professionals this month includes links to letters warning of the risks of congenital malformation with modafinil and potentially fatal dosing errors with methotrexate as well as letters regarding some of the items above.
 The medical device letters highlights a risk of stoma injury, bleeding and leakage under the skin barrier with specific batches of convex two-piece skin barriers that have been incorrectly manufactured with off-centre starter/stoma hole.
 Identification and return of affected devices is recommended.

 Action: Clinicians should be aware of this month's new guidance and implement any necessary changes to practice.